SMOKER CABINET CARE AND CLEANING GUIDE

 CARING FOR THE SMOKER’S GASKETS

-Our smoker cabinets can easily withstand the elements and do not need winterization.
+Our gravity smokers can easily withstand the elements and do not need winterization.
 However, we do recommend a thorough cleaning every season to keep your products in prime condition.

 To learn more about winterizing your full outdoor kitchen, visit our complete guide here.